DataDog/documentation/content/en/containers/amazon_ecs/logs.md

 Once enabled the Datadog Agent container collects the logs emitted from the other application containers on the same respective host as itself.
 This is limited to the logs emitted to the `stdout` and `stderr` log stream when using the `default` or `json-file` logging driver.

-- If your containers are creating log files isolated within *their* containers you will need to perform some [extra steps](#log-file-within-a-container) to ensure the Agent container has visibility to those log files.
+- If your containers are creating log files isolated within *their* container you need to perform some [extra steps](#log-file-within-a-container) to ensure the Agent container has visibility to those log files.
-- If your containers are using the `awslogs` [logging driver to send the logs to cloudwatch][9] then those logs will not be visible to the Agent, and you will instead need to use one of the [AWS log collection integrations][10] in order to collect those.
+- If your containers are using the `awslogs` [logging driver to send the logs to cloudwatch][9] then those logs are not be visible to the Agent, and you instead need to use one of the [AWS log collection integrations][10] in order to collect those.

 ## Installation

-### ECS Task Definition
+### ECS task definition

-To collect all logs written by running applications in your ECS containers, update your Agent's Task Definition from the [original ECS Setup][11] with the environment variables and mounts below.
+To collect all logs from your running ECS containers, update your Agent's Task Definition from the [original ECS Setup][11] with the environment variables and mounts below.

 {{< tabs >}}
 {{% tab "Linux" %}}